julianbass/github-explorer/README.md

 ### Setting up the Client "Dev" Server

-From the root directory of the repository, change into the "client-html" directory.
+From the root directory of the repository, change into the "client" directory.
 You'll need to install dependencies first using the following command:

 `npm install`

-Once dependencies have been install you can run a local development server which servers the HTML/JS files and acts as a reverse proxy (to avoid CORS issues)
+Once dependencies have been install you can run a local development server which serves the HTML/JS files and acts as a reverse proxy (to avoid CORS issues).
+This is a convenience script that allows real time development of the client without the need to rebuild/deploy.

-`node server.js`
+`node local-dev-server.js`

 The client can be accessed via http://127.0.0.1:4000